Best Mining Boots | Expert Guide to the Best Boots for Miners

 The Metatarsal Bones need extra protection in a hazardous mining environment, from tools and equipment that might drop onto, or roll over on top of the feet, and to guard against the accidental banging of the top of your feet against equipment in cramped, dark or low-lit areas.

 Puncture Resistant Outsoles prevent sharp hazards that may be underfoot from penetrating up through the outsoles and into the bottom of the feet.
-This is especially important when working in underground mine shaft that is dark and dimly lit, or when working in a waterlogged mine tunnel, with unseen dangers that may be lurking beneath the water.
+This is especially important when working in an underground mine shaft that is dark and dimly lit, or when working in a waterlogged mine tunnel, with unseen dangers that may be lurking beneath the water.

 Mining Boots should have some level of insulation, whether working outdoors in the elements, or when working a thousand feet underground in a mineshaft.